sofia-cse/nextjs-portfolio/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Akkurat, a custom font.

+This project uses getform to power the contact form.
+You can register for a free account at getforrm.io and replace the form action with your own URL to set up your form without any extra JS scripts.

+This project uses Vercel analytics.
+To configure analytics you can go to your vercel project dashboard, enable analytics, and instert the provided recorded in your DNS configuration.

 ## Learn More